tarantool/doc/doc/dev_guide/internals/iproto/format.rst

 The body is an MP_MAP.
 Maximal iproto package body length is 2 GiB.

 The body has the details of the request or response.
 In a request, it can also be absent or be an empty map.
-Both these states will be interpreted equally.
+Both these states are interpreted equally.
-Responses will contain the body anyway even for an :ref:`IPROTO_PING <box_protocol-ping>` request, where it will be an empty MP_MAP.
+Responses contain the body anyway even for an :ref:`IPROTO_PING <box_protocol-ping>` request, where it is an empty MP_MAP.

 A lot of responses contain the IPROTO_DATA map: